History of the Telstra Research Laboratories

 The first (No. 1) RLR was produced in 1931 and titled "Ringing Efficiency of Two Siemens Neophone Handset C. B. Telephones" by G.N.
 Smith.
 Early RLR's were single page documents and known as "Test Reports".

-When TRL closed in 2005, the last RLR no 8587 was printed.
 Around 115 reports were produced each year.
 A few RLR's were cancelled and never issued.
 From about 1975, RLR's were given a security classification - one of Proprietary, In-Confidence or Confidential.

 "Telstra Proprietary"